-The cribriform morular variant is a biologically distinct variant characterized by APC or beta-catenin mutations and shows an association with familial adenomatous polyposis coli, in some cases preceding recognition of colon polyps or other extracolonic manifestations.
-Diffuse sclerosing variant is a locoregionally aggressive variant with a high rate of nodal metastasis and locoregional recurrence, though overall survival is good possibly because of the young age of the patients.
-Nonetheless, this variant appears to necessitate more aggressive initial surgical management including more extensive node dissection.
+Diffuse sclerosing subtype is a locoregionally aggressive tumour with a high rate of nodal metastasis and locoregional recurrence, though overall survival is good possibly because of the young age of the patients.
+Nonetheless, this subtype appears to necessitate more aggressive initial surgical management including more extensive node dissection.

-Other variants that may have prognostic and therapeutic value but are rare and not well validated include:
+Other subtypes that may have distinctive histologic characteristics but are rare and with prognostic features not well defined and not validated include: